learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 end
 ```

 But we aren't restricted to displaying ERB.
-We can indicate to `render` what type
+We can indicate to what type
-of content to render.
-The simplest is plain text.
+of content we render.
+Let's first look at plain text.

 ### Render Plain Text From a Controller